stevekramercellist/cellist/gallery.md

    description="Rachmaninoff Duo with my friend and partner in music, pianist Mikhail Yanovitsky" %}
    {% include gimage.html url="/images/photos/stevegallery6.jpg"
    description="Director of the Centre Theater" %}
+   {% include gimage.html url="/images/photos/stevegallery1.jpg"
+   description="Steve Kramer’s artistic and educational collaborations also include having the honorable position of Director of Music at The Veterans School for the Music and Arts, a subsidiary of Vance Community Partners, Inc. The Veterans School for the Music and Arts, with generous support from the Kal and Lucille Rudman Foundation.
+Here seen together with the music-loving and very funny "Kal"" %}
 {% include gend.html %}